MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/deploy-autopilot-task-sequence.md

    1. In the **Scheduling**/**Specify the schedule for this deployment** page, schedule when the deployment should occur:

       1. Select the checkbox next to **Schedule when this deployment will become available:** and then select a date and time.
-This is the time that the task sequence will start to appear in the Configuration Manager Software Center, when booting from a PXE enabled distribution point, or when booting from task sequence bootable media.
+This date and time is the date and time that the task sequence starts to appear in the Configuration Manager Software Center, when booting from a PXE enabled distribution point, or when booting from task sequence bootable media.

-      2. If the deployment is required, next to **Assignment schedule:**, select the **New** button.
+      1. If the deployment is required, next to **Assignment schedule:**, select the **New** button.
 In the **Assignment Schedule** window that appears, configure the settings as needed.
-The settings selected here will determine when the task sequence runs automatically without end-user intervention.
+The settings selected here determine when the task sequence runs automatically without end-user intervention.
 Once complete.
 Once complete, select the **OK** button.

-      3. Select the **Next >** button.
+      1. Select the **Next >** button.

    1. In the **User Experience**/**Specify the user experience for the installation of this software** page, select the options as desired, and then select the **Next >** button.